VI. Fees and Registration

 UCSC receives instructional and fellowship funding based on the number of students enrolled as of the 15th day of instruction.
 Hence, it is critical that students enroll on time and register for courses during each term of study.

 Senate Regulations state that the regular course load for a full-time graduate student is 15 units of graduate and/or upper-division undergraduate course work, including any 297 or 299 units for which the student may enroll.
 The minimum load for a full-time student is 10 units of graduate and/or upper-division undergraduate course work.
 Part-time students can enroll for 5-8 units of graduate and/or upper-division undergraduate course work.
-No graduate student is permitted to enroll for more than 19 units without prior approval from the Graduate Representative or Graduate Program Director of her or his department.
+No graduate student is permitted to enroll for more than 19 units without prior approval from their home department.

-There are different minimum units requirements based on your academic standing.
+There are different minimum units requirements based on academic standing.

 All students (certificate, masters, and doctoral) not advanced to candidacy for the PhD must enroll in a minimum of at least two upper division or graduate level courses (five credits each) each quarter.
 Departments may adopt a higher enrollment requirement.